drnorthcutt/working/vagrant/tournament/README.md

 #How to Run this Project

-Clone this repository and ensure the files are all in the same directory.
+Clone this full repository and ensure the files are all in the same directory.
+(if already cloned from the original repository, only this directory is required.)

 From the command line, or terminal, navigate to the vagrant from this repository directory, type: